sterrevangeest/decision-support-tool/README.md

 - [x] Data can be read and changed
 - [x] Changes to data are reflected in the interface

+**To do:**

 - [ ] Changes persist across page reloads
+- [ ] Values are based on the real algorithm
-- [x] Users can log in and sign up
+- [ ] Risc-taxation can be saved and printed
+- [ ] ...

-Based on [rubric](https://github.com/cmda-tt/course-18-19/blob/master/frontend-applications/assessment.md) of the frontend course.
+Functionalities are based on the [rubric](https://github.com/cmda-tt/course-18-19/blob/master/frontend-applications/assessment.md) of the frontend course.

 ## Prerequisites